 - Over the stovetop, add oil to a large pot or Dutch oven with a secure lid.
 Once the oil reaches a low smoking point, add the roast and cook on all sides until it is golden brown, about 4 minutes per side.
-Once you have reached the perfect sear on all sides, remove the roast from the cooktop and set it aside.
+Once you have achieved the perfect sear on all sides, remove the roast from the cooktop and set it aside.

 - In the same pot or Dutch oven, add chopped celery, onions, carrots and garlic.
 Vegetables are almost always used as an aromatic to help season and flavor the pot roast.
 Yes, you can eat them.
 They might be a bit soft by the time you’re ready to eat, but that’s okay.
-You can also use vegetables like turnips parsnips or any other root vegetable.
+You can also use vegetables like turnips, parsnips or any other root vegetable.

 - Once the vegetables have sautéed for 3-4 minutes to activate the flavors, add some beef stock.
 If you’re using chicken or pork, feel free to use chicken stock instead.
 Be sure to season it very well because this liquid is going to further season the roast over the duration of the cooking period, making it extremely flavorful.
 Feel free to give it a taste to make sure you’ve seasoned it enough.

-- Add your pot roast back into the pot or Dutch oven with the vegetables and beef stock and put the lid on.
+- Add the pot roast back into the pot or Dutch oven with the vegetables and beef stock and put the lid on.
 Turn the heat down to a low simmer and cook the 4 lb. pot roast for 2.5 to 3 hours.*

 That’s all there is to it!
 I promise, once you perfect this technique, it will be your absolute favorite way to cook.
-No need for a slow cooker because it’s all about the braise.